 A frittata is an egg-based dish, that is similar to a quiche without the crust.
 And just like my basic quiche recipe, frittatas are incredibly versatile and the flavor options are endless.

 why you'll love this potato frittata recipe

 - Versatile.
-A potato frittata is a great option for brunch, but it also makes a satisfying, easy dinner recipe.
+A potato frittata is a great option for brunch, but also makes a satisfying, easy dinner recipe.
 I often pair it with a salad, like Strawberry Spinach Salad, for a light dinner on busy weeknights.

 - Gluten-Free.
 Serving a gluten-free loved one or guest?
 This frittata is a hearty gluten-free option.

 - Potatoes: Red potatoes, russet potatoes, or yellow potatoes (Yukon Gold), can all be used to prepare this potato frittata.

 - Bacon: Use pork bacon for the best flavor.
 I recommend nitrate-free, uncured bacon.